 Measurement: Single parent families are male or female-headed households with no spouse present and with unmarried sons, daughters, stepchildren or adopted children under age 18 living in the home.
 Single parents may be divorced, separated, widowed or never married.
-Data are presented by number of children in households by householder type and numbers of families with own children within type of family household.
+Data are presented by number of families with own children within type of family household and by number of children in households by householder type.